How do I clean and sanitise the kegs for my kegerator fridge?

 Let's talk about how to clean and sanitise your kegs!

-We should probably do this every 4 - 6 brews or so, on top of our flush out, to clean hop build up and other gunk from the keg and check your seals.
+You should do this every 4 - 6 brews or so, on top of your regular flush out, to clean hop build up and other gunk from the keg and check your seals.

 Before you start, grab yourself a bucket of about 1 litre of water and dilute a tablespoon of sodium percarbonate.

 You’ll need a tube brush, tap brush and a pair of multigrips or a spanner.

 - Remove the liquid posts - crack it open with your multigrips or a spanner, then unscrew.

 - Remove the poppet valve and put the liquid post of poppet valve into your bucket of sodium percarbonate and water